yawollopkcaj/STM32H7-DMA-blog/README.md

 ## What the BMS is doing

 Our accumulator is monitored by a chain of **ADBMS6830B** cell monitors talking to an **STM32H7** over isoSPI.
-The highest-frequency job in the system is reading cell voltages, and it's not one transfer, it's a sequence:
+The highest-frequency job in the system is reading cell stats, and it's not one transfer, it's a sequence:

 ```
 CLRCELL  ->  ADCV  ->  PLCADC  ->  RDCVA ..
 RDCVE